-Each year, the occupational benefits expert verifies that the Substitute Occupational Benefit Institution offers security at all times that it can meet its obligations and that the insurance provisions in respect of benefits and funding comply with the statutory regulations.
+Each year, an accredited pension actuary verifies that the Substitute Occupational Benefit Institution offers security at all times that it can meet its obligations and that the insurance provisions in respect of benefits and funding comply with the statutory regulations.

-Patrick Spuhler, Prevanto AG Vorsorgeexperten, has been the occupational benefits expert since 2003.
+Patrick Spuhler, Prevanto AG Vorsorgeexperten, has been appointed a the accredited pension actuary since 2003.